vettorefburana/Run-Rstudio-Server-from-Docker/README.md

 rocker/verse:4.1.0

 ```
 The .Rprofile file contains the line '.libPaths('/packages/')', which tells R to look for packages in /packages/.
-When the RStudio Server container is started, a volume is mounted which connects the local folder with all the R packages to the container filesystem, so that packages do not need to be re-installed every time a new container is started.
+When the RStudio Server container is started, a volume is mounted which lets the host filesystem share the folder with all the R packages with the container filesystem.
+That way, all the packages that will be saved in the folder by the container will persist after the container is turned off.
 Additionally, a volume ```scripts``` for storing R scripts and a volume ```data``` for the data directory are mounted.

 3) If the container ran without errors, navigate to http://localhost:8888/, insert username ```rstudio``` and password ```password``` and you can start using Rstudio Server: